Public Procurement of Low Emission Vehicles – Driving Social and Environmental Sustainability

 How?

-• Worker-driven monitoring of worker rights in the automotive supply chains focusing on minerals, electronics and batteries.
-Initial locations for monitoring are tin mines in Bolivia, cobalt mines in DR Congo, as well as nickel mines in Indonesia and the Philippines.
-In Bolivia monitoring of lithium operations is being prepared.
-Worker-driven monitoring of semiconductor factories will take place in Taiwan, Malaysia and China.
-Planning for monitoring of battery manufacturing will start later in 2023.
+- Worker-driven monitoring of worker rights in the automotive supply chains focusing on minerals, electronics and batteries.
+Locations for monitoring are tin mines in Bolivia, cobalt mines in DR Congo, as well as nickel mines in Indonesia and the Philippines.
+Worker-driven monitoring of semiconductor factories is taking place in Taiwan, Malaysia and China.
+Monitoring of battery manufacturing is being conducted in Hungary and Poland.

 If your organisation is interested in joining this programme, please contact Rocío Paniagua.